GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Evaluation

 We conducted extensive experiments on various configurations of AE and VAE, as well as different variants of CNN and Transformer models.
-Our findings suggest that a hybrid architecture using ConvNeXt and Swin Transformer performs well.
-Due to our limited resources and large training dataset, we implemented the "tiny" model versions of both architectures.
+Our findings suggest that a hybrid architecture using ConvNeXt and the Swin Transformer performs well.
+We first describe the experimental setup in Section~\ref{sec:evaluation-setup}, after which the results are presented and discussed in Section~\ref{sec:evaluation-results}.